Rehabilitation: Helping you regain your independence

 - Social rehabilitation – to restore your independence in your everyday life

 - Vocational rehabilitation – to restore your independence in your working life.

 How your rehabilitation plan is decided

-If you need longer-term support (more than 13 weeks), ACC will prepare an Individual Rehabilitation Plan for you as part of deciding what treatment and rehabilitation you need.
+If you need longer-term support (more than 13 weeks after your claim is accepted), ACC will prepare an Individual Rehabilitation Plan for you as part of deciding what treatment and rehabilitation you need.
 The plan will set out targets and appropriate services and support.
 It will be updated so that it records the steps as you get better, including the results of occupational and medical assessments.

 Your Individual Rehabilitation Plan must include:

-- the outcome that’s aimed for and a target date (for example, going back to your old job in three months)
+- the outcome that’s aimed for and a target date (for example, going back to your old job in three months), and

-- any treatment or rehabilitation that’s in place or about to be approved, and whether ACC will fund this
+- any treatment or rehabilitation that’s in place or about to be approved, and whether ACC will fund this, and

 - the services that are appropriate in your case, and